Excerpt 5, A Seat for the Rabble

 Evan slipped him just that, and no more.
 “To all a piece.”

-The mayer cocked an eyebrow at the forbidden reference.
-They began walking into the city with the guard on their heels.
+The mayor smiled at the forbidden reference.
+They began walking into the city with the twenty-man guard on their heels.
 Rathos and Karl guided their horses behind the power brokers.

 “Your relationship with King Hexar offers you privileges, Sinclair,” Renworth said as he walked in confident strides.
 “I shouldn’t need to stress that those privileges rest on the king’s . . . shall we say, present favor for you.”

 Evan caught a glimpse of the Red Tower’s toothy crimson battlements above rooftops.
-“I need no reminder, Lord Mayer.”
+“I need no reminder.”